munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 Around this time, an editor at another publisher reached out to me.
 Now that I was working on the book again, would I be interested in a publishing deal?
 She was super nice and was very willing to work with me.
 I could keep the book online, I could be involved in the design and layout.
 It could be everything I wanted and more.

 I kind of dragged my feet for a while before I finally realized my reluctance was trying to tell me something.
 When I'd had publishers before, the power relationship felt really strange.
-O'Reilly and Apress were both great, but I felt like they were in charge, which is really bizarre when you think about how much effort the author puts into it compared to the publisher.
+O'Reilly and Apress were both great, but I felt like they were in charge, which is bizarre when you think about how much effort the author puts into it compared to the publisher.

 What I was finding was that I really liked it being *my* book.
 I'm not doing this for the money, which means I'm doing it for my personal satisfaction.
 And what's most satisfying to me is feeling like I got to put as much of my own creativity into it as possible without someone else calling the shots.